Ayesha-251/DNA-start-and-stop-codon-detector/README.md

 On terminal
          Enter the DNA Sequence:
 OUTPUT:
+If DNA seuence contains nucleotides other than "A", "T", "G", "C":
+On terminal:
+       Enter the DNA Sequence: ags
+Invalid DNA sequence
        If DNA sequence is not in proper codon form:
 On terminal
        WARNING!!!, DNA SEQUENCE LENGTH IS NOT IN PROPER CODON LENGTH If DNA contains a start codon:
 On terminal:
       Enter the DNA Sequence: atgaac